miguelrazevedo/subscription-api/README.md

 ## Error Handling

-Errors are passed through custom middleware that responds with standardized messages for consistency.
+Errors are passed through custom middleware that responds with the proper error message.

 ## Environment Variables